UW Compensation plan guide and glossary

 - Automatic Step

 - SEIU 925 and WFSE employees have optional Career Enhancement Growth Program steps (CEGP Steps) added to the pay ranges.
-The term “automatic step” refers to the highest salary step that an employee can achieve through incremental movement and does not include CEGP expanded steps.
+The term “automatic step” refers to the highest salary step that an employee can achieve through automatic periodic movement and does not include CEGP steps.

 - Class Specification

-- Class specifications are the official documents that are used to determine the proper job classification for Classified Non-Union or Contract Classified positions.
+- Class specifications are the official documents used to determine the proper job classification for Classified Non-Union or Contract Classified positions.

 - Minimum Qualifications and Desirable Qualifications

 - The term “minimum qualifications” applies to contract classified positions – those classified positions that are covered by a union contract – where the contract incorporates the term minimum qualifications into contract language.
 Minimum Qualifications create a training and experience threshold that all applicants for a position must meet.
 Alternatives to the specified training and experience are permitted when the Minimum Qualifications incorporate the statement” or equivalent education/experience”, as most class specifications do.

 - The term “desirable qualifications” applies to classified non-union positions – those classified positions covered exclusively by civil service rules.
-The Department of Personnel rules require that the term “desirable qualifications” be used in class specifications to describe type and amount of training and experience that generally make a person qualified to be considered as a candidate for a particular job classification.
+Washington state hr uses “desirable qualifications” in class specifications to describe type and amount of training and experience that generally make a person qualified to be considered as a candidate for a particular job classification.
 Desirable qualifications can be applied less rigidly than minimum qualifications and encourage broad consideration of a candidates overall work experience and training.